5 Important Points To Consider When Choosing A POS Printer

 Some printer companies have realized this and have begun offering more conservation-friendly printers.
 Printers like the TSP100ECO, a variation on the TSP100 mentioned above.
 It conserves 75% less power and 70% less paper, which conserves money.
 A business may not even think about their power consumption until the utility bill comes due.

-A good POS printer can complement a POS system and further increase a business’s speed and efficiency.
+A good POS printer can increase a business’s speed and efficiency.
 It’s a simple appliance that most businesses buy for utility’s sake, never considering how much the details matter.
 And matter they do; just like every potential chokepoint in a service process, the receipt can delay and aggravate a customer instead of remaining invisible.

 For more information, contact us or try eHopper POS for free to see these functions and benefits in action.
 For additional information about the benefits POS systems provide to small businesses, check out our blog for new posts every week.